AP source: MLB owners approve plan to start season in July

 Because players accrue salaries for the regular season only and not for spring training or the postseason, the union may counter by asking for more regular-season games during negotiations that could significantly alter or possibly even scuttle the restart plan.

-However, money has disappeared as an issue at this stage for 2020 because nearly all veteran players have agreed to contracts.
+Money, however, has disappeared as a DH issue at this stage for 2020 because nearly all veteran players have agreed to contracts.
 Yasiel Puig is the most notable exception.